lu-pl/tabular/README.md

 ## Usage
-TabulaR provides two main approaches for table conversions, a template-based approach using the [Jinja2](https://jinja.palletsprojects.com/) templating engine and a pure Python/callable-based approach.
+TabulaRDF provides two main approaches for table conversions, a template-based approach using the [Jinja2](https://jinja.palletsprojects.com/) templating engine and a pure Python/callable-based approach.

 Also a CLI for template conversions is available, see [TaCL](https://github.com/lu-pl/tabulardf#tacl) below.